 Keeping your workspace safe is a mutual responsibility.
 On top of the effort that you put into providing a safe workspace environment your members and your team should understand their role in the process, too.
 Encourage them to be transparent about their well-being and immediately report if they’ve been in contact with an infected person, they feel under the weather, or have been tested positive for COVID-19 themselves.

 Make an action plan about the measures you’ll take if a COVID-19 case within your community is reported.
 You might need to close the area where this member was sitting or the entire floor for a few days to perform full disinfection.
 You might also need to ask the teammates of this member to stay at home for a certain period of time (this period should follow your government’s guidelines for people who’ve been in contact with the infected person).

 Developing healthy habits and keeping the immune system strong is the bare minimum everyone can do.
 Encourage your members and your team to take good care of themselves, get enough sleep, have a healthy diet, and exercise regularly.
 You might create a slack channel and share some tips daily, or send a weekly newsletter, or organize an online workshop with health consultants, or anything that makes sense to you and your community.

-Encourage members not to eat on their desks, or to leave as less personal belongings as possible.
+Encourage members to make additional disinfection before and after they use their desks.
+Also, ask them not to leave personal belongings on their desks if that’s possible.
 The fewer items coworkers are storing on their workstation, the easier it will be for your cleaning staff to disinfect and keep desks clean and safe enough.

 While some people might be happy to return to the office, others might be hesitant and continue working from home.
 Companies like Google, for example, allow its staff to work from home at least till the end of 2020.
 And this trend might affect both your members and potential customers.